IISSI2-IS/DeliverUS-Backend/README.md

 ## Information requirements
 ### IR-1: Users
 DeliverUS expects two types of users: restaurant owners and customers.
 The following information should be stored: First name, last name, email, phone number, avatar image, address and postal code.
-For login purposes, a password should also be stored.
+For login and authentication purposes, a password, a token and a tokenExpiration date should also be stored.

 ### IR-2: Restaurants
 Owners manage restaurants.
 The following information should be stored: name, description, address, postal code, url, email, phone number, logo, hero image (it will serve as restaurant background image), shipping costs (default for orders placed to this restaurant), average service time in minutes (which will be computed from the orders record), status.
 A restaurant status represent if it is accepting orders, currently unavailable, or temporarily/permanently closed.